Portal | Wildflowers Home Page | Plant Books | 500+ Flower Photos | Edibles | Weed Ecology | Mushrooms | Links

 Trampling: The soil surface in established knapweed patches often looks sick and poisoned.
 Sometimes the only thing growing between the knapweed plants is club moss.
 The sickly soils can be revived with a thorough hoof-pounding, so that more desirable species will compete better with the knapweed.
 More scientific studies need to be done in this area.

 Important: Most "weed problems" are really "people problems" from poor land management and a lack of ecological insight.
 It is easy to reach for a tool like fire, mowing, or herbicides to attack an out-of-control weed, but often those tools do little to get to the root cause of the weed infestation, and sometimes make the problems worse.
-You must read the range ecology sections of this website before applying any tool of weed control.
-Return to the Wildflowers & Weeds Home Page for articles on Desertification and Noxious Weeds.
+Please read more about range ecology, desertification, and invasive weeds on this website before applying any tool of weed control Go to: Desertification and Invasive Weeds.

 Notes